Everything You Must Know About UAE’s Central Bank Digital Currency (CBDC)

 To date, 11 countries have launched CBDCs.
 It is in the pilot phase in 14 countries.

-6. Has the UAE adopted CBDC?
+6. Has the UAE launched CBDC?

 7. What is the mCBDC Bridge?